schuhva/Music-Generation/doc/releases/2.11/Base_01.rst

 tune\_211\_A
 ------------

-For this tune I use the chord sequence of a famous classical pice. **J.
+For this tune I use the chord sequence of a famous classical piece. **J.
-S. Bach C-Dur Preludium, Wohltemperirtes Klavier, BWV 846**
+S. Bach C-Dur Prelude, Wohltemperirtes Klavier, BWV 846**

 -  Three Strings playing chords
--  an accustic bass
+-  an acoustic bass
 -  Organ for the second base
 -  A Flute as solo voice